cardboardai/boardgame-bookie/boardgames/seafall/phg_designer_notes/designer_notes_11.md

 *Written by JR Honeycutt*
 *JR Honeycutt is a developer for SeaFall*

-# Five Things I Leanred While Developing SeaFall
+# Five Things I Learned While Developing SeaFall
 *by JR Honeycutt*
 *July 8, 2016*